 Also, sticking with the low-budget style, when in story mode the music swaps tracks a lot without any kind of subtle change.
 It’ll be one track for someone talking, another for the next, then back to the original for the other guy.
 It is a bit jarring, but again, I believe it’s part of the design choice and it adds to the charm of the game.

 Nippon Marathon is one of the craziest games you’ll play in 2018 either solo or in multiplayer.
 The game is intentionally created to look like a very low-budget title with poor animations, physics, and visuals, but that’s all part of the charm and the game shouldn’t be overlooked because of this.
 Once you get into the race, the whole event becomes really competitive if your playing with friends and exciting if you’re playing solo.
-If you decide to brave the solo story mode (which you should), you’ll be greeted with four intertwining stories to play through, each with their own protagonist and hilarious story to uncover.
-Seriously, this is one game where you shouldn’t ‘judge a book by its cover’ as inside it’s an explosion of Japanese wackiness!
+If you decide to brave the solo story mode (which you should), you’ll be greeted with four intertwining stories to play through, each with its own protagonist and hilarious story to uncover.
+Seriously, this is one game where you shouldn’t judge a book by its cover, as inside it’s an explosion of Japanese wackiness!

-So, if you’re looking for a game to play with friends or family, or if you’re just looking for a game which will make you literally laugh out loud constantly, Nippon Marathon is awaiting your purchase!
+So, if you’re looking for a game to play with friends or family, or if you’re just looking for a game that will make you literally laugh out loud constantly, Nippon Marathon is awaiting your purchase!

 - - Absolutely mental racing game where you're attacked by more things than Paperboy was!

 - - Very funny story with a surprising amount of content

 - - Four characters, all with their own story as they head for the same goal

 - - Tonnes of fun with other people, just as fun on your own

 - - You can play as a retired Salaryman in a girls sailor outfit